Page header

 A single employee’s expenses can vary month-to-month.
 Two different employees in the same company can have widely different expenses.
 Gas prices rise and fall, territory sizes differ, and geographically-sensitive expenses can vary widely.

-Compare the average fuel and insurance costs between three different states:
+Compare the average fuel and insurance costs between three different states from 2018 (expenses have increased significantly since then):

 Car Insurance CostGas Prices